 At our terminals, tanks designed for gasoline storage are equipped with internal or external floating roofs that minimize emissions and prevent potentially flammable vapor accumulation between fluid levels and the roof of the tank.
-Our terminal facilities have facility response plans, spill prevention and control plans, and other plans and programs to respond to emergencies.
+Our terminal facilities have all required facility response plans, spill prevention and control plans, and other plans and programs to respond to emergencies.

 Many of our terminal loading racks are protected with water deluge systems activated by either heat sensors or an emergency switch.
 Several of our terminals also are protected by foam systems that are activated in case of fire.
-All of our terminals are subject to participation in a comprehensive environmental management program to assure compliance with applicable air, solid waste, and wastewater regulations.